realXtend/doc/arch_article/simple.rst

 which download code from the websites to run custom user interfaces and logic in the client.

-To demonstrate the feasibility of our generic approach, there is a growing set of application examples in the Naali example scenes directory available on GitHub [naali-scenes]_.
+To demonstrate the feasibility of this generic approach, there is a growing set of application examples in the Naali example scenes directory available on GitHub [naali-scenes]_.
 We present two of them below to illustrate how the EC model works in practice.
 First there is